johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 ### Additional Methods and Routing

 We now have a working query that will return the contents of the database.
 However, we still need to provide routes and logic to tell the application controller what to do when the two HTML buttons are clicked.
-Essentially, we're going to add more functionality that will update the database eacah time the appropriate button is clicked.
+Essentially, we're going to add more functionality that will update the database each time the appropriate button is clicked.

 Let's update our controller with a few more methods.